 If you and or your partner are high-income earners with significant assets and/or children to consider, it is usually worthwhile getting financial advice.
 Often, we find one person in a relationship has more knowledge or understanding of the family’s finances.
 Or the person who instigated the separation has already thought through the financial implications and may be a few steps ahead.

 Either way, one partner is often caught by surprise without having considered what financial arrangements they need to live independently.
 In this situation, a timely discussion with a financial adviser can provide a framework for thinking through all the financial considerations.

 With plenty of experience advising successful people going through relationship change, here are my top five tips when it comes to seeking financial advice for divorce or separation.

 It’s important to have the support of family and friends when going through separation or divorce but it doesn’t mean they are the best people to turn to for financial advice.
 A qualified financial adviser will take a dispassionate, holistic view and will give you clear strategies for achieving your own financial goals.

 2. Find someone you like and trust

 A tough time will be made easier by finding an approachable, empathetic adviser who has experience advising clients through divorce and separation.
 Ask family, friends or colleagues for a referral or review advisers online.

 Ensure the adviser has appropriate qualifications, a relevant degree and is a CFP (Certified Financial Planner).
-Check they are registered with ASIC and a professional association like the Financial Planning Association of Australia (FPA) and are part of an FPA Professional Practice like FMD Financial.
+Check they are registered with ASIC and a professional association like the Financial Advice Association Australia of Australia (FAAA) and are part of an FAAA Professional Practice like FMD Financial.
 Look for this stamp of accreditation which FMD holds after a reigourous evaluation process every three years.